Adelic line bundles on quasi-projective varieties: Volumes of adelic line bundles

-The proof of Theorem \ref{limit} will take up most of the rest of this subsection.
+The proof of Theorem \ref{limit} will take up most of the rest of this section.
 Let us first note that by the theorem, the arithmetic Hilbert--Samuel formula and the arithmetic bigness theorem can be generalized to the following theorem.

 \begin{thm} \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
-Denote by $d$ the absolute dimension of a quasi-projective model of $X$ over $k$. \begin{enumerate}[(1)] \item Let $\OL$ be a nef adelic line bundles over $X$.
+Denote by $d$ the absolute dimension of a quasi-projective model of $X$ over $k$. \begin{enumerate} \item Let $\OL$ be a nef adelic line bundles on $X$.
 Then

-\item Let $\OL,\OM$ be nef adelic line bundles over $X$.
+\item Let $\OL,\OM$ be nef adelic line bundles on $X$.
 Then

 \end{enumerate} \end{thm}